xinjin95/IoTSpotter/README.md

 ## Bug Report

-If you find any problems, please consider to file an [issue](https://github.com/xinjin95/IoTSpotter/issues) or contact the author via xinjin5991@gmail.com.
+If you find any problems, please consider to file an [issue](https://github.com/xinjin95/IoTSpotter/issues) or contact us via xinjin5991@gmail.com.